High Springs Car Accident Lawyer

 Can I Recover Compensation if I’m Being Blamed for a Car Accident in Florida?

-Florida is a “pure comparative fault” jurisdiction.
+Florida is a “modified comparative fault” jurisdiction with a 51% recovery bar.
 In such a jurisdiction, compensation is reduced in proportion to your share of responsibility for the accident.
 For example, if you have a claim worth $10,000, but you were deemed to be 40% at fault, your total claim would be reduced by 40% and you would walk away with only $6,000.
+And if you were deemed to be 51% or more at fault instead, you would not be able to recover any damages.

 The more you are to blame, the less the insurance company has to pay you.
+The insurance company can even eliminate its liability entirely.
 This leads insurance companies to try to pin as much responsibility for the accident on you as possible.

 With Allen Law Firm, P.A., on your side, you won’t have to worry about the insurance companies trying to take advantage of you.
 We’ve seen their tricks and nothing gets by us.